Go to the homepage

 Deploying Multiple Editing Hosts

 When creating separate applications for sites, you will need to configure the xmcloud.build.json to deploy each site to its own editing host for inline editing using Pages.
-XM Cloud Build Configuration for editing hosts.
+The XM Cloud build configuration.
+There is a configuration for the rendering host.

 The renderingHosts property is an array of hosts.
 Out of the box this will be configured to deploy the code to the xmcloudpreview editing host.
 At the start of the project, this will be re-configured to deploy your own code to the editing host.
 For a project with multiple applications, you can add extra editing hosts here: